Monday, 26 June 2023

 to the broken shells.
 Her head is enormous,

-holding secrets she cries white marble tears.
+holding secrets and she cries white marble tears.

 She knows violence and speaks with

-a barnacled tongue, she's like something
+a barnacled tongue, like something

-created by Picasso or Henry Moore, Shes
+created by Picasso or Henry Moore.
+She's

 my Connemara queen!
 I gently stroke her